michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

      If the stored intake forms are downloaded from storage by a third party, the contents of the forms must not be compromised.
      You need to store the intake forms according to the requirements.
      Solution:
-* Create an Azure Key Vault key named skey.
+* <b>Create an Azure Key Vault key named skey.
 * Encrypt the intake forms using the public key portion of skey.
-* Store the encrypted data in Azure Blob storage.
+* Store the encrypted data in Azure Blob storage.</b>
    Does the solution meet the goal?
 YES

 111. You develop Azure solutions.